Who is Queen Bee on The Masked Singer?

 The judges were completely torn over who she could possibly be, with Jonathan Ross pondering if Margot Robbie was on stage, Rita Ora guessing if her pal Charlie XCX was masked, and Ken Jeong opting for Olivia Colman.

-However, viewers have been buzzing around her pre-performance VT and have come up with some strong theories – see which ones RadioTimes.com thinks have legs.
+However, viewers have been buzzing around her pre-performance VT and have come up with some strong theories, including Nicola Roberts – see which ones RadioTimes.com thinks have legs.

 Queen Bee – Songs, Clues and Guesses